 2. You Have Trouble Sleeping

 When you overtrain, you might find your sympathetic nervous system — the one that serves to accelerate your heart rate, constrict blood vessels, and raise blood pressure — may be restless.
 Because of this, you find it hard to sleep at night, as backward as that may sound.

 Proper physical activity should help you get more high-quality sleep — not the opposite.

-It’s a neverending cycle, too.
+It’s a never-ending cycle, too.
 Because you’re worn out, you can’t sleep.
 And because you can’t sleep, you feel more worn out.
+You don’t need us to tell you how important sleep is not just for your fitness but for your overall health.
+You can’t heal, grow, or survive without it.
 The only solution?
 Rest.

 3. You Experience a Loss of Appetite

 When you stress the body too much, certain hormones increase (like epinephrine and norepinephrine) that lead to a decrease in appetite.

 Plus, the change in mood and loss of sleep could further contribute to suppressed hunger.
 Ironically, because overtraining can make your cortisol levels skyrocket, you might actually gain weight.